 Start with healthy Iris rhizomes (some call them a bulb but with bearded Iris technically it is a rhizome).
 Irises prefer well-draining soil and to be planted shallowly.
 Give them plenty of sunlight and enjoy their beautiful blooms.
 Today you will learn when best to plant iris, where they like growing, how to prep the soil, how to plant them, and what to expect.

 If you are more of a video person you will find one at the end of this post.

-I have shared plenty of the iris in my garden and I thought to share how I plant iris for those that are newbies in the gardening area.
+I have shared plenty of the iris in my garden and I thought to share how I plant bearded iris for those that are beginners in gardening or with Iris flowers.
 Sometimes I forget that not everyone knows the ins and out of planting and caring for different plants.

 Pick a spot in the garden that gets a good 6 hours of sun each day and has good drainage.

 Iris can withstand drought but not soggy feet.

 Note: You can plant them with other plants that like more water by planting them in a small hill of soil so they are elevated.
 They can drain off easily while the other plants get all that water.

 Prepare the Soil

 Remove weeds and other debris, loosen the soil around the area you will be planting the new Iris rhizomes.